sap218/acidoseq/README.md

 # acidoseq

-Studying Acidobacteria reads | Beta Version (v0.1)
+Studying Acidobacteria reads | Beta Version (v0.1) | Python v3.5

 Author __Samantha C Pendleton__

+Please **note**: running through a terminal doesn't seem to operate, however when I use it with Spyder the scripts work.

 The **GC** content of the Acidobacteria genomes are consistent with their placements, e.g. species in the same subdivision (above 60\% for group V fragments and roughly 10\% lower for group III fragments) are similar, displaying the diversity within the phylum [1].